Careers Service

 5 things to do now

-Whether you’re in your first year or undertaking your PhD, it’s never too early to start planning and putting your ideas into action.
+Whether you’re in your first year or undertaking your PhD, it’s never too early to start planning your future and putting your ideas into action.

-Gaining experience, meeting employers and making contacts will help you to explore career options, try new things and enhance your employability.
+Gaining experience and making contacts will help you to explore your career options.
+It can also enhance your employability.

 Gaining experience and developing skills

 Getting work experience while you study will help you gain the skills employers are looking for.
-This could be anything from spending a day shadowing an employer, to internships and year-long placements.
+This could be anything from spending a day shadowing an employer, to internships or year-long placements.

-Extra-curricular activities, such as joining a society or sports team, or taking part in competitions and expeditions, are also worth thinking about.
+Extra-curricular activities, such as joining a society or sports team, or taking part in competitions are also beneficial for your career.
 Get recognition for your efforts with the ncl+ Award and gain credit on your Higher Education Achievement Report (HEAR).

 If you’re interested in exploring self-employment or developing enterprise skills, our START UP team can help.
 Go along to one of their events or workshops to find out more.